VLSI-EDA/PoC/README.rst

 The following command line instructions will create the folder ``lib\PoC\`` and clone the PoC-Library as a Git `submodule <http://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ into that folder. ``ProjectRoot`` is the directory of the hosting Git.
-A detailed list of steps can be found at :doc:`Integration </UsingPoC/Integration>`.
+A detailed list of steps can be found at `Integration <http://poc-library.readthedocs.io/en/latest/UsingPoC/Integration.html>`_.

 .. code-block:: powershell